openstack-archive/tripleo-quickstart-extras/roles/ovb-manage-stack/README.md

 - external_net
 - templates_dir
 - ovb_dir
-- network_isolation_type: <multi-nic> -- other options are 'none' and 'public-bond'
+- network_isolation_type: <multiple-nics> -- other options are 'none' and 'public-bond'

 - registered_releases -- releases for which images should be available for the undercloud